 What to Carry

 Only small purses, totes and drawstrings are allowed into the festival (read: no backpacks).
 But you’re welcome to bring in your own picnic blanket or individual collapsible chairs.
 And totems, rage sticks and festive flags under 12 feet tall are allowed for way-finding among friends.
 Get the full details here.

 There are ATMs at several locations throughout the festival grounds, and some vendors accept credit cards.
 But the easiest way to pay for food and goods is with your wristband, using ACL Cashless, presented by American Express (simply register for the service when you activate your wristband).

 ACL Eats, Salt Lick BBQ.
 Credit Katrina Barber.

 The ACL Eats Food Court features local food trucks and area restaurants serving up everything from tacos to vegetarian bites, along with craft beverages.
-New this year is a second ACL Eats location, near the south end of the park, offering yummy snacks like ice cream and pizza.
+Find a second, smaller ACL Eats location, near the south end of the park, offering yummy snacks like ice cream and pizza.
 Wine enthusiasts will want to head over to the new ACL Wine Lounge, while suds lovers will find nirvana at the Barton Springs Beer Hall.

 Phone charging stations are located around the grounds.
 Rather tune out?
 Head to the Silent Disco from 8-10 p.m. each evening at Tito’s Handmake Vodka Stage, where you can strap on a pair of ACL Fest-supplied headphones and groove to three DJs.